thomasa88/NoComponentDrag/README.md

 * Disabling component drag does not allow for starting window selections on top of components, which is the case for the built-in *Component Drag* option.
 * Holding the *Alt* key does not temporarily enable component dragging.
-* Select menu items are not updated correctly when going from the Drawing to the design environment.
-Due to [Fusion 360™ bug](https://forums.autodesk.com/t5/fusion-360-api-and-scripts/api-bug-application-documentactivated-event-do-not-raise/m-p/9020750).

 ## Reporting Issues